JordanJefferson/ticket-lifecycle/README.md

 <h2>Congratulations!</h2>

-You've successfully gone through tho osTicket lifecycle from intake to resolution.
+You've successfully gone through the osTicket lifecycle from intake to resolution.
 By following these steps, you ensure that user issues are logged, assigned, worked on, and resolved efficiently.
-This not only improves the user experience but also enhances the overall productivity and effectivenessof the IT support team.
+This not only improves the user experience but also enhances the overall productivity and effectiveness of the IT support team.

 <br>